adedamola26/data-pipeline-4-online-retail/README.md

 - _Cosmos_: for integrating dbt with Airflow
 - _Metabase_: for building the dashboard
 - _Python_: for writing DAG script
+- _SQL_: for creating new tables and running analysis in BigQuery

 ## Dataset
-According to UCI Machine Learning Repository, the dataset
+According to UCI Machine Learning Repository (main author of dataset), the dataset
 > is a transactional dataset which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 It contains 541,909 rows and 8 features.
+406,829 rows contain non-null values.
+The dataset contains 25,800 unique invoices with each row of the dataset representing a unique invoice line.

 ### Features and their descriptions
+_InvoiceNo_
-- _InvoiceNo_: a 6-digit integral number uniquely assigned to each transaction.
+> a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'C', it indicates a cancellation

+_StockCode_
-- _StockCode_: a 5-digit integral number uniquely assigned to each distinct product
+> a 5-digit integral number uniquely assigned to each distinct product

+_Description_
-- _Description_: product name
+> product name

+_Quantity_
-- _Quantity_: the quantities of each product (item) per transaction
+> the quantities of each product (item) per transaction

+_InvoiceDate_
-- _InvoiceDate_: the day and time when each transaction was generated
+> the day and time when each transaction was generated

+_UnitPrice_
-- _UnitPrice_: product price per unit (£)
+> product price per unit (£)

+_CustomerID_
-- _CustomerID_: a 5-digit integral number uniquely assigned to each customer
+> a 5-digit integral number uniquely assigned to each customer

+_Country_
-- _Country_: the name of the country where each customer resides
+> the name of the country where each customer resides

 ## Scope
-This project focuses on building an automated data pipeline that extracts a dataset from Kaggle and prepares data for building a dashboard.
+This project focused on building a data pipeline that extracts a dataset from Kaggle and prepared the data for building a dashboard.
 Data quality checks were performed at mutiple points along the pipeline.
 No machine learning models were trained in this project.

 ## The Workflow